 Rubber Extrusions

-Rubber extrusion is the process by which natural and synthetic rubber materials are strengthened and shaped into useful products.
-In other words, extrusions are parts that are prepared by forcing the material through a die of the desired shape, cut, or cross section, using a high-pressure extrusion machine.
+Rubber extrusion is the process of strengthening and shaping natural and synthetic rubber materials into functional products.
+In this process, rubber is forced through a die of the desired shape, cut, or cross-section using a high-pressure extrusion machine, forming precisely shaped extrusions tailored for various applications.

 The History of Rubber Extrusions

-Rubber is an elastic hydrocarbon polymer (or elastomer) and is found naturally in the Pará Rubber Tree.
-The origin of human cultivation of rubber trees predates history; the Mayans are believed to have sapped rubber trees of their natural latex and boiled it to make crude rubber around 1600 B.C.E.
-It wasn't until the 19th century that more advanced methods of processing were adopted on a substantial scale.
-At that time, tire manufacturers started relying on texture rubber profile design.
+Rubber is an elastic hydrocarbon polymer (or elastomer) naturally found in the Pará Rubber Tree.
+The human cultivation of rubber trees dates back to ancient times, with the Mayans believed to have extracted latex from rubber trees and boiled it to produce crude rubber around 1600 B.C.E.
+However, it was not until the 19th century that advanced processing methods were widely adopted, particularly by tire manufacturers who began incorporating textured rubber profile designs into their products.

-In 1909, a team employed by the Bayer lab in Elberfeld, Germany, polymerized Isoprene, the first synthetic rubber.
-The next year, in Russia, a scientist named Sergei Vasiljevich Lebedev created the first synthetic rubber made from butadiene.
-His formula went on to provide rubber material for Russia during WWI, when natural rubber was in shortage.
+In 1909, a research team at Bayer lab in Elberfeld, Germany, successfully polymerized Isoprene, creating the first synthetic rubber.
+The following year, Sergei Vasiljevich Lebedev, a Russian scientist, developed the first synthetic rubber made from butadiene, which became an essential material for Russia during World War I, when natural rubber was scarce.

-In 1931, at DuPont, a group of scientists first successfully synthesized neoprene.
-This highly resistant polymer allowed companies to create both standard and custom fuel hoses for cars.
-After this, scientists, primarily in the U.S., Russia/the Soviet Union, and Germany, competed with one another to develop cheaper and better polymer products.
-Once WWII hit, though, the USA began manufacturing rubber in earnest, as most of the world’s rubber was controlled by the Axis Powers.
+In 1931, scientists at DuPont successfully synthesized neoprene, a highly resistant polymer that enabled the production of both standard and custom fuel hoses for automobiles.
+This breakthrough ignited global competition among scientists, particularly in the United States, Russia/the Soviet Union, and Germany, as they raced to develop cheaper and more efficient synthetic rubber formulations.
+However, once World War II began, the United States ramped up its synthetic rubber production, as the majority of the world’s natural rubber supply was controlled by the Axis Powers.

-By the 1960s, use of synthetic rubbers exceeded use of natural rubber.
-Today, natural and synthetic rubber products alike are employed in countless industrial, commercial, and consumer contexts.
-Although different rubber processing methods exist, extruded rubber remains a popular choice for many manufacturers because of its strength, uniformity and customizability.
+By the 1960s, the use of synthetic rubber surpassed that of natural rubber, marking a significant shift in industrial production.
+Today, both natural and synthetic rubber are used across countless industrial, commercial, and consumer applications.
+Although various rubber processing methods exist, extruded rubber remains a preferred choice for manufacturers due to its strength, uniformity, and ability to be customized.

 Benefits of Rubber Extrusion

-There are a ton of benefits to choosing rubber extrusion as your rubber manufacture method.
+There are numerous benefits to choosing rubber extrusion as your preferred rubber manufacturing method.

 Designing Rubber Extrusions